algotrade-plutus/ProtoMarketMaker/README.md

 ![Drawdown chart](result/backtest/drawdown.svg)
 - Daily inventory.
 The chart is located at `result/backtest/inventory.svg`
 ![Inventory chart](result/backtest/inventory.svg)

+### Evaluation Metrics
+- Used metrics:
+  - Sharpe ratio (SR)
+  - Sortino ratio (SoR)
+  - Maximum drawdown (MDD)
+- We use a risk-free rate of 6% per annum, equivalent to approximately 0.023% per day, as a benchmark for evaluating the Sharpe Ratio (SR) and Sortino Ratio (SoR).

 ## Optimization
 The configuration of optimization is stored in `parameter/optimization_parameter.json` you can adjust the range of parameters.
 Random seed is used for reconstructing the optimization process.
 The optimized parameter is stored in `parameter/optimized_parameter.json`